Wolof people: Marriages

 Marriages are endogamous.
 The preferred and common form of marriage is the bilateral cross-cousin type, with most preferred marriages are those between a man and the daughter of his mother's brother.
 Multiple marriages have been common, with many Wolof households featuring two wives.
 Dowery among the Wolof people is paid in the form of a brideprice.
 The dower is the property of the woman upon the consummation of the marriage.
-Divorce is quite common in the Wolof society and according to the Islamic tenets.

 While slavery is illegal in contemporary African societies, it was common in the history of Wolof people and among the elite castes.
 The slaves could not marry without the permission of their owner, and it was usually the responsibility of the slave owner to arrange the marriage of or among his slaves.
 The slave owner and his descendants also had a right to have sex with slave women owned by the household.

 Livelihood

-The Wolof people are traditionally settled, farmers and artisans.
+The Wolof people are traditionally settled farmers and artisans.
 Millet has been the typical staple, while rice a secondary staple when rains are plenty.
 Cassava is also grown, but it has been a source of income for the Wolof farmers.
 Since the colonial era, peanuts have been the primary cash crop.

 Wolof society is patrilineal, and agricultural land is inherited by the landowning caste.
 The typical farmers in a village pay rent (waref) to the landowner for the right to crop his land.
 Wolof farmers raise chickens and goats, and dried or smoked fish purchased, both a part of their diet.
 Cattle are also raised, not for food, but milk, tilling the land, and as a reserve of wealth.
 Rural Wolof people eat beef rarely, typically as a part of a ceremonial feast.
 Some villages in contemporary times share agricultural machinery and sell the peanut harvest as a cooperative.

 Those Wolof people who are of artisan castes work on metal, weave and dye textiles, produce leather goods, make pottery and baskets, tailor clothes, produce thatch and perform such economic activity.
 Wolof smiths produce tools for agriculture, while another group works on gold jewelry.

 Occupation is traditionally based on gender and inherited caste.
 Men of certain caste are smiths, leatherworkers, weavers (now the profession of former slave descendants).
 Religious and political functions have been the domain of men, while women typically keep the household, bring water from their sources such as wells or nearby rivers.
 Women also plant, weed, harvest crops and collect firewood.
 Women of the pottery caste group, also help in steps involved in making pottery.